pyxu-org/pyxu/doc/dev_notes.rst

 This operator can then be fed various arrays as inputs:

->>> import pycsou.util.deps as pycd
+>>> import pyxu.util.deps as pycd
 >>> m = Median()
 >>> for xp in pycd.supported_array_modules():
 ...     out = m.apply(xp.arange(26).reshape(2, 13))  # Applies the operator in turn on a various array types.

-If called from within the context manager :py:class:`~pycsou.runtime.Precision`, the decorated apply method will automatically coerce the input/output to the user-specified precision:
+If called from within the context manager :py:class:`~pyxu.runtime.Precision`, the decorated apply method will automatically coerce the input/output to the user-specified precision:

 >>> with pycu.Precision(pycu.Width.SINGLE):